 In 1986, struggling manufacturer McDonnell Douglas announced that it was coming out with a new wide body airliner to compete with the next generation of long range jets by Airbus and Boeing.
 But while its competitors unveiled the radically new Boeing 777 and Airbus A340, McDonnell Douglas decided on something a little more conservative: a modernized version of its classic DC-10, a three-engine jet originally designed in the 1960s.
 The updated DC-10 would have a higher seating capacity, greater fuel efficiency, and a modern glass cockpit with computers assisting in every aspect of flight.
 Thus was born the MD-11: an airliner which, in hindsight, was doomed to rapid obsolescence from the very beginning.

 The MD-11 was wracked with problems from the moment it entered service in December 1990.
 Operators rapidly discovered that its promised fuel efficiency was a myth: its range was actually 500 miles short of what had been promised.
 By the time McDonnell Douglas fixed the issue with fuel consumption optimization software in 1993, the damage was already done.
 And that was hardly the only issue: pilots were finding that the MD-11 was extremely difficult to fly.
 It was hard to override the autopilot.
 When the pitch became unstable in flight, the plane would sometimes buck wildly up and down for several minutes before the pilots could regain control.
 It was easy to deploy the slats in cruise flight by accident.
 And landing the plane required intense concentration to prevent all kinds of undesirable effects that could manifest on touchdown.
 Part of the problem was that McDonnell Douglas had given the MD-11 an unusually small horizontal stabilizer in order to reduce drag and increase fuel efficiency.
 This reduced longitudinal stability and made the plane prone to wild changes in pitch, which were in turn harder to counter due to the small pitch control surfaces.
 It also forced pilots to land the MD-11 at a speed of 154 knots, faster than literally any other airliner.
-McDonnell Douglas had tried to compensate for these issues using software that worked full time to maintain pitch stability using a ballast tank, but the computers were unable to completely solve the problem.
+McDonnell Douglas had tried to compensate for these issues using software that worked full time to maintain pitch stability by controlling a ballast tank, but the computers were unable to completely solve the problem.

 Because of all of these problems, by the time it had seen ten years in service, the MD-11 had developed an accident rate 15 times worse than its contemporaries.
 And yet, there didn’t seem to be one specific reason why this should be the case.
 McDonnell Douglas, and later Boeing, which took over its rival in 1997, frequently fixed problems when they arose, but there were always more issues lurking under the surface, and many of them involved some level of human error which made them especially difficult to root out.
 The reason for the MD-11’s poor safety record may well have been its basic design characteristics, but to acknowledge this would require everyone from the engineers to the FAA to admit that they had designed, built, and sold an airplane that was fundamentally and irreparably unstable.
 Besides, by 2000, production was wrapping up on the last handful of MD-11s, and passenger airlines were already abandoning the type in favor of the Boeing 777.
 Within a few years, almost all the remaining MD-11s would be flying cargo, not passengers, anyway.